Jon-Davis/secify/README.md

 - Enables safe streaming decryption

 **File-Level Integrity (HMAC):**
-- 32-byte HMAC-SHA256 appended to the end of the file
+- 32-byte HMAC-SHA256 appended to the end of multi-chunk files only
 - Computed over the original plaintext data using the encryption key
 - Verified after successful decryption of all chunks
+- **Single-chunk files skip HMAC** - AEAD authentication provides sufficient integrity protection